superfaceai/one-sdk-js/README.md

 // provider.configure(...)
 ```

-Lastly, obtain a usecase and perform it with selected provider:
+Then, obtain a usecase and perform it with selected provider:

 ```typescript
 const result = await profile.getUsecase('<usecaseName>').perform(